coderefinery/data-visualization-python/content/colab.md

 # this is here for google colab to update altair
 if not alt.__version__.startswith("5"):
-    %pip install altair==5.1.2
+    %pip install altair==5.3.0
 ```

-And then you may need to click on "Runtime" -> "Run all" -> "Runtime" ->
+And then you may need to click on "Runtime" -> "Restart session and run all".
-"Restart runtime".